Course Outline

 Requirements

-Basic understanding of Statistics (in Excel levels)
+Basic understanding of Statistics (at an Excel level)

 Target Audience